Release Date: April 26, 2012 (Japan)

 Do I recommend this game?
 YES

-With that said, Black Wolves Saga will truly give you that fascinating “ick” feeling as you play along.
-It is edgy and off the chain but I can assure you that the experience is definitely worth it, especially if you’re into dark romantic thrillers in fiction.
+With that said, Black Wolves Saga will truly give you that fascinating “ick” as you play along.
+It is edgy, and off the chain but I believe the journey is definitely worthwhile, especially if you’re into dark romantic thrillers in fiction.

 If you’re curious enough to even consider picking this game up, I dare you to do it and experience the wild ride first hand. *wink*

 3 thoughts on “Black Wolves Saga: Bloody Nightmare Review”

 I wonder if this will get a western release, even digital-only.
 I would play the heck out of it.
 Seems weird not to, given these screenshots show it with the English translation.

 Oh, sorry for the confusion, all the screenshots from this post are originally in Japanese.
 I just edited and translated them to English. 😁

 Comments are closed.